jrp2014/HNT/README.md

 from https://perso.crans.org/calves/hnt/

-Updated to work with ghc 8.6.1
+Version 0.2.1 updated to work with ghc 8.6.1